inpulse-vet/eval-geolocation/README.md

 ## The System to be developed

-* A web server made in Kotlin on top of Ktor, used to list the nearby restaurants within a given geo-location.
+* A web server made in Kotlin on top of Ktor, used to list the nearby restaurants within a given geolocation.
-* This is not a technical specification but a set of requirements.
-The developer's job is to decide how exactly this should be executed.
+* This is a set of requirements.
+It's the developer's job to decide how this system should be implemented.

+All data received or sent within the HTTP request body must use JSON encoding.

 ### Endpoints